Getting Started with CldImage

 You can further take advantage of Cloudinary features like replacing backgrounds with generative AI and text overlays by adding additional props:

----import { CldImage } from 'astro-cloudinary';---<CldImage src="<Public ID>" width="<Width>" height="<Height>" crop={{ type: 'fill', source: true }} replaceBackground="cartoon outer space" overlays={[ { position: { y: 40, x: -10, gravity: 'south', }, text: { color: 'magenta', fontFamily: 'Source Sans Pro', fontSize: 160, fontWeight: 'black', text: 'OUT OF THIS WORLD' } }, { position: { y: 50, gravity: 'south', }, text: { color: 'white', fontFamily: 'Source Sans Pro', fontSize: 160, fontWeight: 'black', text: 'OUT OF THIS WORLD' } }, ]} alt="<Description>" sizes="100vw"/>
+---import { CldImage } from 'astro-cloudinary';---<CldImage src="<Public ID>" width="<Width>" height="<Height>" crop={{ type: 'fill', source: true }} replaceBackground="cartoon outer space" overlays={[ { position: { y: 40, x: -10, gravity: 'south', }, text: { color: 'magenta', fontFamily: 'Source Sans Pro', fontSize: 160, fontWeight: 'black', text: 'OUT OF THIS WORLD' } }, { position: { y: 50, gravity: 'south', }, text: { color: 'white', fontFamily: 'Source Sans Pro', fontSize: 160, fontWeight: 'black', text: 'OUT OF THIS WORLD' } }, ]} alt="<Description>" sizes="100vw"/>Check out more examples of what you can do with transformations!

 Using Cloudinary URLs

-) in order to be correctly parsed.
+must include a version number (/v1234/) in order to be correctly parsed.

----import { CldImage } from 'astro-cloudinary';---<CldImage src="https://res.cloudinary.com/mycloud/image/upload/v1234/myimage" width="<Width>" height="<Height>" alt="<Description>"/>
+---import { CldImage } from 'astro-cloudinary';---<CldImage src="https://res.cloudinary.com/mycloud/image/upload/v1234/myimage" width="<Width>" height="<Height>" alt="<Description>"/>Preserving URL Transformations

 If using a full Cloudinary URL, you might already have transformations applied to your image.

----import { CldImage } from 'astro-cloudinary';---<CldImage src="https://res.cloudinary.com/<Cloud Name>/image/upload/w_100,h_200,c_fill/v1234/myimage" width="<Width>" height="<Height>" preserveTransformations alt="<Description>"/>
+---import { CldImage } from 'astro-cloudinary';---<CldImage src="https://res.cloudinary.com/<Cloud Name>/image/upload/w_100,h_200,c_fill/v1234/myimage" width="<Width>" height="<Height>" preserveTransformations alt="<Description>"/>For example:

----import { CldImage } from 'astro-cloudinary';---<CldImage src="https://res.cloudinary.com/<Cloud Name>/image/upload/e_background_removal/b_blueviolet/f_auto/q_auto/v1/cld-sample-5" width="<Width>" height="<Height>" preserveTransformations alt="test"/>
+---import { CldImage } from 'astro-cloudinary';---<CldImage src="https://res.cloudinary.com/<Cloud Name>/image/upload/e_background_removal/b_blueviolet/f_auto/q_auto/v1/cld-sample-5" width="<Width>" height="<Height>" preserveTransformations alt="test"/>Would generate a URL of:

 The CldImage component actively triggers a single Error event as a CustomEvent in order to allow callback functionality if there is something wrong in how the image loads.